Accessibility statement for www.notts-fire.gov.uk

 - Listen to most of the website using a screen reader

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible, and we are actively working to rectify these issues.

-- Some of our pages contain content from systems provided by an external supplier, such as our Safe and Well, and Business Safety referral forms.
+- Some of our pages contain content from systems provided by an external supplier, such as our Safe and Well, Professional Referrals, and Business Safety referral forms.
 We are aware that these forms present issues for screen reader and keyboard users, and are working with suppliers to improve this

 - Some visual representations of data such as pie charts and bar graphs using Google Charts appear as tables to screen readers without the correct mark-up, this is a limitation of the Google charts framework

 - Some reports conducted by outside agencies display charts and tables as images, the procurement process for these reports is being reviewed so future reports include accessibility as a core requirement